openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 ### Implementation Details/Notes/Constraints

-The operator only reconciles a single instance of the custom resource because only [one instance](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/2185) of the lb-controller can be run in a cluster.
+The operator only reconciles a single instance of the custom resource named `"cluster"` because only [one instance](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/2185) of the lb-controller can be run in a cluster.
 There can be multiple replicas with the same configuration with leader-election enabled.
 But multiple controllers cannot be started with different configurations.

 The lb-controller also requires that the subnets where the load balancers are provisioned have certain resource tags present on them.
 The operator can detect